GjjvdBurg/abed/README.md

 Workings
 --------

-1. Start a new project by running `abed skeleton`
+1. Start a new project by running `abed init`
 2. Use `abed setup` to setup the remote directory structure.
 3. Use `abed push` or `abed auto` to push the data to the remote server, write out the PBS file, and queue it.